ctcl-bregis/ctclsite-content/pages/projects/mct2/power/power.md

 ## LattePanda Mu
 The LattePanda supports a wide voltage input of 9v to 20v, this allows the module to be powered directly off from system power that could be anywhere between 12v (worst case) and 20v.

+## Battery
+With difficulties finding battery packs for DIY usage that have the ability to report state-of-charge; have a fuel gauge.
+I used a battery pack intended as a replacement battery pack for an existing laptop, specifically the HP FM08 used in the HP OMEN 17-an008ca among others.
+The pinout and connector type is unknown at the moment.

 ## Voltage Supplies

 ### System Power - VSYS